Turn It Up (film): Production

 Turn It Up was filmed in Toronto, Ontario, Canada and Denial NiteClub, 360 Adelaide St. W, Toronto, Ontario, Canada.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 10%, based on reviews from 39 critics.
 The website's consensus reads, "Reviewers say Turn It Up has a derivative feel, running through too many urban movie cliches."
 On Metacritic, it has a score of 18 out of 100, based on reviews from 16 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "D−" on an A+ to F scale.

+Roger Ebert gave the film 1 and a half stars out of 4, praising Vondie Curtis-Hall's performance but criticizing the film for portraying the central characters in a positive light, writing: "“Turn It Up” tells the story of a moral weakling who compromises his way through bloodbaths and drug deals while whining about his values.
+Here’s one of those movies where the more the characters demand respect, the less they deserve it.
+What’s pathetic is that “Turn It Up” halfway wants its hero to serve as a role model, but neither the hero nor the movie is prepared to walk the walk."

 Box office

 The film grossed $1,247,949 during its brief theatrical run.